dustinvtran/latex-templates/README.md

 * `X_lecture.tex`: The master document used in compiling the collection of lecture notes.

 ### Problem Sets
 * `pset.cls`: The document class declaring packages, formatting, and macros.
-To eliminate redundancy, it uses `preamble_lecture.tex` as a dependency in order to recycle code.
 * `X_psX.tex`: A document style used best for laying out answers to a list of exercises.

 ### Research Papers